biglizards/SoF-Notes/content/index.md

 <marquee>hi welcome to my web page</marquee>

-you probably want [[Companions of Knut]], which is the notes for the current campaign.
+you probably want [[The Tower of Sorrow]], which is the notes for the current campaign.

 ![[Yrah Hexmap.webp]]